mrinalsardar/tulona/README.rst

 Project Config File
 -------------------
+Project config file stores the properties of the tables that need to be compared.
-Project config must be created in `tulona-project.yml` file and this file can be placed anywhere.
+It must be created in `tulona-project.yml` file and this file can be placed anywhere and that directory will be considered project root directory.
-The `output` folder will be create in the same dierctory where `tulona-project.yml` file is present.
+Which means that the `output`` folder will be created under that directory where all results will be stored.
+It's always a good idea to create an empty directory and store `tulona-project.yml` under it.

 This is how a `tulona-project.yml` file looks like:

 .. code-block:: yaml